turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/modules.markdown

 ```

 * How would you use this method from IRB / other code?
-* Why might you say that this code functional on two levels?
+* Why might you say that this code is functional on two levels?

 #### Explore (10 Minutes)